ShefaliGoel95/TrueHealth/README.md

 	•	HKSampleType:

 		⁃	HealthKit expects a set of HKSampleType objects that represent the kinds of data your user can write ⁃	 it also expects a set of HKObjectType objects for your app to read

 	•	HKObjectType.workoutType():

 		⁃	a special kind of HKObjectType
 		⁃	represents any kind of workout

 4. Request Authorization :

-	⁃	request authorization from HealthKit and then call your completion handler.
+		⁃request authorization from HealthKit and then call your completion handler.
-	⁃	use the success and error variables passed in from HKHealthStore’s requestAuthorization(toShare: read: completion:) method.
+		⁃use the success and error variables passed in from HKHealthStore’s requestAuthorization(toShare: read: completion:) method.
-	⁃	On authorization screen pop up, turn on all the switches, scrolling the screen to see all of them, and click Allow.
+		⁃On authorization screen pop up, turn on all the switches, scrolling the screen to see all of them, and click Allow.
-	⁃	Now the app has access to HealthKit’s central repository and we can start tracking things.
+		⁃Now the app has access to HealthKit’s central repository and we can start tracking things.

 ￼

 (2) HOW TO READ FROM HEALTHKIT

-LIFECYCLE :

-￼

 CHARACTERISTICS AND SAMPLES: